emmanagano/philippine-strategies/src/content/philippines-if-us-lost-wwii.md

 ## THE PRESENT REALITY

 In our current timeline, the United States' victory in the Pacific Theater of World War II led to the liberation of the Philippines from Japanese occupation in 1945, paving the way for Philippine independence in 1946 and a postwar trajectory shaped by American influence, economic aid, and democratic institutions.

-In a counterfactual scenario where the U.S. does not win the Pacific Theater - perhaps due to Japan avoiding direct confrontation with the U.S. after Pearl Harbor, allowing it to concentrate forces on Southeast Asian campaigns or employing unrestricted submarine warfare to cripple American logistics - the outcome could have resulted in a completely different scenario.
+In a counterfactual scenario where the U.S. does not win the Pacific Theater - perhaps due to Japan avoiding direct confrontation with the U.S. after Pearl Harbor, allowing it to concentrate forces on Southeast Asian campaigns or employing unrestricted submarine warfare to cripple American logistics - the outcome could have resulted in a completely different diegesis.

 Japan most likely would have retained control over the Philippines as part of its Greater East Asia Co-Prosperity Sphere, either as a direct colony, a puppet state, or an integrated territory similar to Korea or Taiwan under prewar Japanese rule.